singh-man/books/crackingTheCoding/14_databases.md

 *Step 2: Define the Core Objects*

 Next, we should look at the core objects of our system.
 Each of these core objects typically translates into a table.
-In this case, our core objects might be Property, B uilding, Apartment, Tenant and Manager.
+In this case, our core objects might be Property, Building, Apartment, Tenant and Manager.

 **Step 3: Analyze Relationships**

 Outlining the core objects should give us a good sense of what the tables should be.
 How do these tables relate to each other?
 Are they many-to-many?
 One-to-many?

-If Buildings has a one-to-many relationship with Apartments(oneBuilding has many Apartments), then we might represent this as follows:
+If Buildings has a one-to-many relationship with Apartments (oneBuilding has many Apartments), then we might represent this as follows:

 ![](media/IX_14_01.JPG)

-Note that the Apartments table links back toBuildings with aBuildingID column.
+Note that the Apartments table links back to Buildings with a BuildingID column.

 If we want to allow for the possibility that one person rents more than one apartment, we might want to implement a many-to-many relationship as follows: